Home

 Tell Julie at Ogden Point Dive Center that CoolDives sent you, and give them a lot of notice since they get very full.

-If you can, consider a three day mid-week Stay, Play and Dive package at the Brentwood Bay Lodge and Spa, followed by a Saturday dive to Race Rocks and a Sunday dive to some of the local Victoria area wrecks.
+If you can, consider a two night Stay, Play and Dive package at the beautiful, luxurious Brentwood Bay Lodge and Spa, followed by a Saturday dive to Race Rocks and a Sunday dive to some of the other local Victoria area wrecks and dive sites.

 If you want to dive Race Rocks during the week and can put together a group of 4 divers or more, let me know and I can probably arrange a Race Rocks dive charter for you.